MarioJose/scripts/VarPartAndSpatialChecking/README.md

 env <- read.table(file.choose(), row.names = 1, header = T, sep = ",")
 ```

 Check if your database file is using comma (",") as data separator character.
-If you is using other, like semicolon (";") or tabulation (" "), change "sep" parameter of `read.table` command for your case.
+If you is using other, like semicolon (";") or tabulation ("\\t"), change "sep" parameter of `read.table` command for your case.

 Database files (for species abundance, environmental variables and coordinates data) must have the same rows names.
 For the three files, rows names are sites names of samples.
 Check your data using: